-Regular readers know that this is one the most popular features on Lend Academy.
+Time for my regular quarterly returns post, one of the most popular features here on Lend Academy.
 I have been sharing my detailed quarterly returns with readers since 2011 and I will continue to do so for the foreseeable future.
 I know investors are most interested in returns, in particular how they have been trending over time.
-You can go back and look at the breakdown of my investments every quarter for the past five years.
+You can go back and look at the breakdown of my investments every quarter for the past six years.

 Now on to the details.
 Click the table below to see it at full size.